EU leaders threaten sanctions amid shelling in Ukraine

 "This is the first time that the real strength of the EU is coming to the surface," Slovenian prime minister Janez Janša said, referring to the sanctions the EU could impose.

-Borrell described a "very tough" package of sanctions and said he would call a snap meeting of foreign ministers to put it into play as soon as there was a Russian attack..
+Borrell described a "very tough" package of sanctions and said he would call a snap meeting of foreign ministers to put it into play as soon as there was a Russian attack.

 "I will do it as soon as needed if there is an aggression," he said.